(I don’t own any of what you’re about to read, but if you’d like to read the saga from the party’s first adventure, click here.)

 Alas, Gundren couldn’t hide his excitement during his journey north, hinting to various fellow travelers at what he’d found, going so far as to even mention his map, and word had gotten out to other interested parties.

-Sildar, acting as an agent for the Lords’ Alliance who was already coming to Phandalin to seek the fate of his old friend Iarno Albrek, also a member of the Lords’ Alliance, was tasked with accompanying Gundren safely to the frontier town.
+Sildar, who was already coming to Phandalin to seek the fate of his old friend Iarno Albrek, was further tasked by the Lords’ Alliance with accompanying Gundren safely to the frontier town.

 By the end of Sildar’s tale, the rest of the party awoke.
 Ben relayed what he’d been told of their situation, and, after taking Sildar’s suggestion to retrieve and return the Lionshield Coster goods stashed inside the Cragmaw hideout, broke camp and prepared to leave.